MarcusL11/Chamster/README.md

 # **Chamsters**
 ## **Background**

+300 Hamsters on the chia blockchain on a quest to finding sunflower seeds.

 ## **Chamster Tokens**
 - The presale of 300 Chamster tokens (CHM) will be available on the Chia decentralized exchange Offerbin.io (https://offerbin.io)
 - Only 200 Tokens will be issued for this Founder's Series